-That on or about (date), in the county of (county), the defendant (defendant's name) intentionally damaged a building [or motor vehicle] by causing an explosion or a fire which caused serious physical injury to another person who was not a participant in the crime;
+- 1. That on or about (date), in the county of (county), the defendant, (defendant's name), intentionally damaged a building [or motor vehicle] by causing an explosion or a fire by an incendiary device propelled, thrown or placed inside or near the building [or motor vehicle]; - 2.
+That at the time, a person who was not a participant

-2 See Penal Law § 150.00(2).
+2 See, Penal Law § 150.00(2).
 Electrically driven invalid chairs being operated or driven by an invalid, vehicles which run only upon rails or tracks, and snowmobiles are not motor vehicles within this definition.

-3 See People v McDonald, 68 NY2d 1 (1986).
+3 See, People v McDonald, 68 NY2d 1 (1986).

-4 See Penal Law § 15.05(1).
+4 See, Penal Law § 15.05(1).

-5 See Penal Law § 10.00(10).
+5 See, Penal Law § 150.20(2).

-- 2. That, at the time, a person who was not a participant in the crime was present in the building [or motor vehicle]; - 3.
+- in the crime was present in the building [or motor vehicle]; and - 3.
 That the defendant knew that such a person was present in the building [or motor vehicle], or the circumstances were such as to render the presence of such a person in the building [or motor vehicle] a reasonable possibility.